 Set the pot on a burner and turn the stove on high heat.
 Let the water come to a boil.
 Once boiling, take the pot off the heat.

-3. Add the dress shirt
+3. Add the dress shirt to the water

-Put the shirt in the water to soak.
+Put the dress shirt in the water to soak.
 Use a spoon or tongs to push any part of the shirt that you want to shrink beneath the water – for example, the cuffs, the collar, or the entire thing.
 Leave it in the water for at least 5 minutes.

-5. Put the dress shirt in dryer
+5. Hang dry the dress shirt if shrunk enough

 - Boiling your dress shirt could cause it to bleed, so don’t try it on a dress shirt you’re very attached to.
 You can take steps to prevent it from bleeding, like adding a dye fixative to the hot water before you add the shirt.